anchit1729/DBMSFaceRecognitionProject/README.md

 ### 1. Main GUI-Based Application

 NOTE: This application was primarily developed on a 13 inch Macbook Pro system with macOS 12.0.1 Monterey.
 As a result, the screen resolutions and GUI layouts are best viewed on the macOS platform.
 However, we have tried to accomodate Windows users by implementing separate UI files for Windows PCs.

+The primary code files written by us for the project include `front_end.py`, `dbutils.py` and `pdfprinting.py`.
+The remaining files are part of the training backend provided and have not been significantly modified.

 #### 1.1 Running the application